 TGbc Editor: please make changes to this clause as shown below:

-[#1]An EBCS AP may provide forwarding service in which it supports forwarding the contents of an EBCS UL frame received from an EBCS non-AP STA to a remote destination identified in the frame.
+[#1]An EBCS AP may provide a relaying service in which it supports the relaying the HLP payload carried in an EBCS UL frame received from an EBCS non-AP STA to a destination specified in the frame.

-[#1, 1486]An EBCS AP that supports forwarding service shall declare its ability to forward by including the EBCS Parameters element (see 9.4.2.300.2 (EBCS AP Parameters for an AP STA)) in the Beacon and broadcast Probe Response frames that it transmits.
+[#1, 1486]An EBCS AP shall indicate capabilities related to relaying service in the EBCS Parameters element (see 9.4.2.300 (EBCS Parameters element)) in the Beacon and Probe Response frames that it transmits.

-[#1]An EBCS AP that supports forwarding and is capable of embedding shall indicate its ability to support embedding by setting the Metadata Embedding Supported subfield in the EBCS Parameters element to 1 and shall append metadata to the HLP content received from the STA before forwarding it to the remote destination.
+[#1]An EBCS AP that supports relaying and is capable of embedding shall indicate its ability to support embedding by setting the Metadata Embedding Supported subfield in the EBCS Parameters element to 1 and shall append metadata to the HLP payload received from the STA before relaying it to the specified destination when requested by the STA.

-NOTE 1—The content and format of the embedded metadata is out of scope of this standard and can be based on a relationship with the remote destination.
+NOTE 1—The content and format of the embedded metadata is out of scope of this standard and can be based on a relationship with the specified destination.

-NOTE 2 – Upon receiving an EBCS UL frame from an unassociated EBCS STA, a forwarding EBCS AP (or a switch with which the EBCS AP is affiliated with) generates an IP packet intended for the remote destination specified in the frame.
+NOTE 2 – Upon receiving an EBCS UL frame from an unassociated EBCS STA, a relaying EBCS AP (or a switch to which the EBCS AP is connected) generates an IP packet intended for the destination specified in the frame.

-[#1]An EBCS AP that supports forwarding but does not support embedding of the requested metadata shall not forward the frame to the remote destination if the No Forwarding Without Embedding subfield in the EBCS Parameters element carried in the EBCS UL frame is set to 1.
-Otherwise, the AP shall forward the frame to the remote destination identified in the frame.
+[#1]An EBCS AP that supports relaying but does not support embedding of metadata shall not relay the HLP payload carried in the EBCS UL frame to the specified destination if the Do Not Relay Without Embedding Metadata subfield in the EBCS UL frame is equal to 1.

-[#1, 1627, 1440, 1476]In order to prevent denial-of-service attacks or injection attacks directed towards the remote destination, an EBCS AP that supports forwarding service should perform source authentication and validate the frame signature.
-Furthermore, EBCS APs should throttle the number or the frequency of uplink frames it forwards to a remote destination to defend against such attacks.
+[#1, 1627, 1440, 1476]In order to prevent denial-of-service attacks, replay attacks or injection attacks directed towards the specified destination, an EBCS AP that supports a relaying service should perform source authentication, perform replay checking and validate the frame signature based on the fields carried in the EBCS UL frame by following the procedure defined in 12.100.2.6 (Authentication of an EBCS UL frame).
+Furthermore, an EBCS AP should limit the amount or the rate of HLP payload it relays to a specified destination.

-[#1, 1627][#1]An EBCS AP that authenticates the transmitter of the packet before forwarding it to a remote destination shall provide an indication of the authentication scheme in the EBCS Parameters element that it transmits (see Table 9-bc1 (Encoding of UL Authentication Mode subfield)).
+[#1, 1627]NOTE – An EBCS AP that does not authenticate the transmitter or does not perform replay checking relays an EBCS UL frame to the specified destination irrespective of whether the frame carries the STA Certificate field, the Replay Protection field or the Frame Signature field.

-[1627]NOTE – An eBCS AP that does not perform authentication of the transmitter forwards an UL eBCS frame to the remote destination indicated in the frame irrespective of whether the frame carries the STA Certificate field or the Timestamp field or the Frame Signature field.
+[#1]An EBCS AP that authenticates the transmitter of the EBCS UL frame before relaying the HLP payload to a specified destination shall provide an indication of the authentication scheme in the EBCS Parameters element that it transmits (see Table 9-bc1 (Encoding of UL Authentication Mode subfield)).

-[#1, 1440]An EBCS AP that limits the number or frequency of EBCS UL frames it forwards to a remote destination shall provide an indication of the throttling scheme in the EBCS Parameters element that it transmits (see Table 9-bc2 (Encoding of UL Limiting Mode subfield)).
+[1627][#1, 1440]An EBCS AP that limits the amount or frequency of HLP payload it relays to a specified destination shall provide an indication of the scheme in the EBCS Parameters element that it transmits (see Table 9-bc2 (Encoding of UL Limiting Mode subfield)).

-[#1, 1440]NOTE—Forwarding service is best effort and an EBCS AP that supports forwarding service is not required to forward a STA’s data to the destination identified in the STA’s EBCS UL frame if the conditions indicated by the AP (such as authentication and/or throttling) are not satisfied or for other reasons.
+[#1, 1440]NOTE—Relaying service is best effort and an EBCS AP that supports relaying service is not required to relay a STA’s HLP payload to the destination specified in the STA’s EBCS UL frame if the conditions indicated by the AP (such as authentication and/or UL limiting) are not satisfied or for other reasons.

 EBCS UL operation at an EBCS non-AP STA